NeilJed/3DSMax-VTF-Importer-Plugin/README.md

 ### VTF Lib

 This plug-in requres [VTF Lib](https://github.com/NeilJed/VTFLib) which can be found in the `VTFLib` folder.
-Copy the correct version for version of 3DS Max and place it in the program folder, i.e. `C:\Program Files\Autodesk\3ds Max 2019`
+Copy the correct file for your version of 3DS Max and place it in the program folder, i.e. `C:\Program Files\Autodesk\3ds Max 2019`

 ## Basic usage
 Once installed you should be able to use VTF file as an image type for textures.